 Aid to businessAid to business is aimed at improving the long-term competitiveness and operating environment of small and medium-sized enterprises.

-Aid to business is granted by the regional Centres for Economic Development, Transport and the Environment and the Ministry of Employment and the Economy primarily for implementation of projects improving the development and operating environment of SMEs.
+Aid to businesses is granted by the regional Centres for Economic Development, Transport and the Environment and the Ministry of Employment and the Economy primarily for implementation of projects improving the development and operating environment of SMEs.

 The European Regional Development Fund (ERDF) participates in financing of the development and operating environment projects of enterprises.